Param-Harrison/kidzode/public/courses/pixel-heroes/rps_player.md

 print(f"Computer chose: {computer_choice}")
 ```

-## Remember
-- Player uses `input()` to choose
-- Computer uses `random.choice()` to choose
-- Both choices stored in variables

-## Try This
+**How it works:** The player uses `input()` to choose.
+The computer uses `random.choice()` to choose randomly.
+Both choices are stored in variables so you can use them later!

-Try typing different choices!
+Try typing different choices - see what happens each time!

-## If Stuck
-- Type exactly: rock, paper, or scissors
-- Both choices print at the end

-You did it! ⭐